sdao/mannequin/README.md

 the system package manager.

 ### Make (Mac OS X and Linux)
 The Makefile included is copied from a Mac OS X installation of Maya 2016.
-If you are compiling on Linux, you will need to use the Makefile from a Linux installation of Maya.
-If you are compiling for Maya 2015, you will need to edit the `TOP` variable in the Makefile to point to Maya 2015's SDK.
+The Makefile can run on both Mac OS X and Linux.
+You will need to set your `MAYA_LOCATION` environmental variable to the directory containing your Maya installation (e.g. `/Applications/Autodesk/maya2016` or `/usr/autodesk/maya`).

 Run `make` to compile the plugin `mannequin.bundle` and build the Maya module `mannequin_module`.